still2009/cowardFL/README.md

-# Collision-based Watermark for Detecting Backdoor Manipulation in Federated Learning
+# Coward: Collision-based Watermark for Proactive Federated Backdoor Detection
-This is the official implementation of our paper 'Collision-based Watermark for Detecting Backdoor Manipulation in Federated Learning'.
+This is the official implementation of our paper 'Coward: Collision-based Watermark for Proactive Federated Backdoor Detection'.

 The codes will be released upon the acceptance of this paper.